European passenger car sales fall 8.1 percent in November

-FRANKFURT, Dec 14 (Reuters) - Volkswagen, Renault and Fiat Chrysler led an 8.1 percent decline in European car sales in November, the main regional industry body said on Friday, as the introduction of tougher new emissions tests continued to weigh on demand.
+FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE), Renault (RENA.PA) and Fiat Chrysler (FCHA.MI) led an 8.1 percent decline in European car sales in November, the main regional industry body said on Friday, as the introduction of tougher new emissions tests continued to weigh on demand.

 Registrations fell to 1.16 million cars in European Union and European Free Trade Association (EFTA) countries last month from 1.26 million in the year-earlier month, Brussels-based ACEA said.